Coping with a cancer diagnosis

 Talk things through

 It can be a great weight off your mind to share your feelings and worries.
 You could talk to a friend or family member if you feel comfortable doing so.

 You could also speak to the medical social worker at the hospital or to one of our cancer nurses.
-Or find out about free 1-to-1 counselling funded by the Irish Cancer Society.
+Or find out about free one-to-one counselling funded by the Irish Cancer Society.

 Seek spiritual support

-If you need more information or help with finding support, call our Cancer Nurseline on 1800 200 700 or drop into a Daffodil Centre.
+If you need more information or help with finding support, call our Support Line on Freephone 1800 200 700 or drop into a Daffodil Centre.

 For more information